-To The Board of Trustees McClain County 911 Trust Authority Purcell, Oklahoma
+To the Trustees of McClain County 911 Trust Authority Purcell, Oklahoma 73080

-We have audited the accompanying financial statements of the business-type activities of the McClain County 911 Trust Authority, as of and for the year ended June 30, 2011, which collectively comprise the Authority's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities of the McClain County 911 Trust Authority, a component unit of McClain County, as of and for the year ended June 30, 2012, which collectively comprise the Authority's basic financial statements as listed in the table of contents.
 These financial statements are the responsibility of the Authority's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.

-We conducted our audit in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to the financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinion.

-As described in Note 1, the Authority prepares its financial statements on a modified cash basis, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.
+As described in Note 1, the Authority prepares its financial statements on a modified cash basis of accounting which is a comprehensive basis of accounting other than accounting principles generally accepted accounting principles.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position - modified cash basis of the business-type activities of the McClain County 911 Trust Authority, as of June 30, 2011 and the respective changes in financial position - modified cash basis, and cash flows - modified cash basis, thereof for the year ended in conformity with the basis of accounting described in Note 1.
+In our opinion, the financial statements referred to in the first paragraph present fairly, in all material respects, the respective financial position-modified cash basis of the business-type activities of McClain County 911 Trust Authority as of June 30, 2012, and the respective changes in financial position-modified cash basis and cash flows-modified cash basis, thereof for the year ended in conformity with the basis of accounting described in Note 1.

-McClain County 911 Trust Authority November 9, 2011
+McClain County 911 Trust Authority November 14, 2012

-In accordance with Government Auditing Standards, we have also issued a report dated November 9, 2011, on our consideration of the Authority's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued a report dated November 14, 2012, on our consideration of the Authority's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.